What's Open on Thanksgiving in Los Angeles? 20+ Places Open for Family Fun

 Take advantage of the LA sunshine.
 Photo courtesy of Lake Balboa Bike Rentals

 Why not rent a surrey, so the whole family can work off that big meal together?

-What could be more fun than avoiding football and hanging out with Mickey, Minnie, and all their friends at the happiest place on earth?
+What could be more fun than hanging out with Mickey, Minnie, and all their friends at the happiest place on earth?